quic-annemari/audioreach.github.io/docs/_sources/platform/raspberry_pi4.rst.txt

    #.
 Double click the "ALSA device sink" module shown below

       .. figure:: images/headphone_screenshot.png
-         :figclass: fig-center
+         :figclass: fig-left
          :scale: 80 %

    #.
-On the menu that comes up, check the card_id.
-We want the card_id here to
+This will open the Configure Window.
+Check the "card_id" field here.
+The card_id should
-      be the same as the ID that corresponds with the Headphones entry on the /proc/asound/cards file on your Raspberry Pi.
+      be the same as the ID that corresponds with the Headphones entry in the "/proc/asound/cards" file on the Raspberry Pi.

       .. figure:: images/alsa_sink_module.png
-         :figclass: fig-center
+         :figclass: fig-left
-         :scale: 80 %
+         :scale: 100 %

       If it is not the same, update the value, and click "Set to ACDB" on the bottom for the changes to take effect.

    #.
-On the ARC menu, click "Save" on the top left to update your ACDB files.
+On the ARC menu, click "Save" on the top left to update the ACDB files.

    #.
-Copy the updated ACDB files back to your Raspberry Pi, and shutdown
-      the system so the changes can take effect.
+Copy the updated ACDB files back to the Raspberry Pi (it is recommended to first delete the files that are currently in the "/etc/acdbdata" folder to ensure the changes take effect)

    #.
-Try running the usecase again.
+Shutdown the system so the changes can take effect.
+Then, try running the usecase again.